rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-29-injection-owasp.md

 tags: ['OWASP']
 ---

 As a part of the web application series, I will be using Juice Shop.
 Juice Shop is an unsecure web application created by Bjorn Kimminich.
-It contains OWASP Top Ten vulnerabilities and many other security flaws found in real-world applications.
+It contains OWASP's Top Ten vulnerabilities and many other security flaws found in real-world applications.

 You can read more about OWASP Juice Shop here: [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/)

-In this post we'll be going through One of OWASP Top Ten vulnerabilities, Injection, using Juice Shop to show what Injection looks like and how we can defend our web applications against these types of attacks.
+In this post we'll be going through one of the OWASP Top Ten vulnerabilities, Injection, using Juice Shop to show what it looks like and how we can defend our web applications against these types of attacks.

 ## Introduction

-Before we start, what does Injection mean, and why is it a security risk?

-OWASP has a great article that goes over Injection: [OWASP: Injection](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A1-Injection)
+Before we start, OWASP has a great article that goes over Injection: [OWASP: Injection](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A1-Injection)

-Essentially, an Injection is when an attacker can send data to an interpreter, in order to gain sensitive information.
-One example of a type of Injection attack is SQL injection and it is what we’ll be using in our web application, Juice Shop.
+Essentially, Injection is when an attacker can send data to an interpreter to gain sensitive information.
+An example of an Injection attack is SQL injection, which is what we’ll be using in Juice Shop.

 ## The Setup

 First, we'll need to install Juice Shop.
-Juice Shop has several challenges ranging in difficulty based on their star levels.
-One star being the easiest and six stars being the hardest.
-In this post, we'll be completing all of the Injection challenges.
 Here's GitHub link that will show you how to install it:

 [OWASP Juice Shop](https://github.com/bkimminich/juice-shop#from-sources)